sunflowerdeath/minibook/README.md

 - props `object` – Props for the section's component
 - render `(Component, props) => node` – Custom render function
 - src `string` – URL of the page to be displayed in the iframe

+## License

+This software is released into the public domain.
+See the LICENSE file.